tylertitsworth/5th-age-srd/Character-Rules/Rituals.md

 #### Planar Sending

-**Casting Time/Duration**: 20 minutes**/**Instantaneous
+**Casting Time/Duration:** 20 minutes**/**Instantaneous

-**Market/Component Cost**: 1,000 gp**/**200 gp
+**Market/Component Cost:** 1,000 gp**/**200 gp

-**Effect**: You convey a mental message of up to 25 words to a person you know on another plane.
+**Effect:** You convey a mental message of up to 25 words to a person you know on another plane.
 You must choose a plane when you complete the ritual.
 If the target is not on that plane, they do not receive the message.

 #### Ravage Time

-**Casting Time/Duration**: 30 minutes**/**Permanent
+**Casting Time/Duration:** 30 minutes**/**Permanent

-**Market/Component Cost**: 1,000 gp**/**200 gp
+**Market/Component Cost:** 1,000 gp**/**200 gp

-**Effect**: Ravage time magically accelerates the effects of time on an object, causing it to weaken, decay, and crumble into dust.
+**Effect:** Ravage time magically accelerates the effects of time on an object, causing it to weaken, decay, and crumble into dust.
 This ritual affects only nonmagical inanimate objects such as gear, armor, weapons, food, and corpses.

-**Skill Check**: A single performance destroys a 5-foot cube of materials of a type based on the Arcana skill check result.
+**Skill Check:** A single performance destroys a 5-foot cube of materials of a type based on the Arcana skill check result.

 | Arcana Skill Check Result | Material Type |
 | ------------------------- | ------------- |